zxphyrx/highway/app/views/overview/undercity.md

 Base stipend is 75 USD.
 You can also earn additional stipends for points above 4, starting at 6 points.
 - If you're in North America, we will reimburse you +50 USD at 6 points
-- If you're international, we will reimburse you +175 USD et 6 points
+- If you're international, we will reimburse you +175 USD at 6 points

 A needs-based stipend application will also be available.